-Chaga tincture has the highest potency and is the most popular way of consuming this medicinal fungus.
+The Chaga tincture has the highest potency and is the most popular way of consuming this medicinal fungus.
 However, not all companies selling Chaga extract tinctures use the same extraction process.
-Many of them are made by using the traditional water extraction process, while others only alcohol.
-The best extraction method is believed to be the dual extraction, that Chinese companies started to sell in the early 2000s.
+Many are made using the traditional water extraction process, while others only use alcohol.
+The best extraction method is believed to be dual extraction, that Chinese companies started to sell in the early 2000s.

 Related: Chaga extraction methods